Brindle Hill's Guide To Feeding Your Boston Terrier

 "I too thought I was feeding the "top" dry food (Innova - I feed 3 different varieties) for many years.
 Until....a couple of months ago I found a suture in the kibble of the Senior Plus.
 I had taken pictures and shown it to my vet for proof.
 I also worked for a vet for 17 years so I knew what I was looking at.
 The knot in the material told all, it was a knot used only in sutures and in fishing line so it does not slip.
 Well after sending the piece in for Natura to check it out, their findings "connective tissue".
 My response "BU*L**HIT!"
 But then I did apologize because after talking with the company VP it hit me and I do believe it hit him.
 Yes indeed it could have been connective tissue "cat gut" (used to make sutures).
 But why did it not cook down??
 He did agree it could have been, but either way it should not have been in there ....well gee no kidding, imagine my surprise when I found it in my old girls bowl.
 I asked them to send back the sample for me to have another look since we could not agree as to what it was.....yep you may have already guessed what happened to the sample.
 In the trash.
 Of course he assured me this was not normal procedure since they need to save everything.
 Personally this was a pretty interesting foreign object, so why the heck wouldn't they save it?"

-This got me thinking, and after doing some reading, it became clear to me how it happened: euthanized dogs and cats whose owners choose not to bury or cremate their pets after they die, are picked up by a company the vets contract out to (usually weekly) and the animals are then sent to a rendering plant.
+This got me thinking, and after doing some reading, it became clear to me how it happened: animals who had had been euthanized after having unsuccessful surgeries (whose owners choose not to bury or cremate their pets), are picked up by a company the vets contract out to (usually weekly) and the animals are then sent to a rendering plant.
 To read Wikipedia's online definition of what rendering is, see here.
 After reading a book on the subject, I learned more about it.
 PLEASE buy this book to read more - you will never see dog food the same again.
 Read some excerpts about dead companion animals being used in pet food here.
+Also, see the video below.

 Then before I had heard about my friend's experience, I bought a bag of Natura's Innova EVO Red Meat Small Bites since this food seemed to be the up and coming "thing to feed" amongst breeders (I fed it for 2 nights and they all got black diarrhea), so upon looking closer I could see all kinds of things sticking out of the food.
 This is supposed to be a grain-free food.
 A friend who has some of my dogs also tried it but said the stools were always bad on it and she stopped using it too.
-I scanned a piece of kibble from this EVO Red Meat Small Bites formula, and here is what I saw:
+I scanned a piece of kibble from this EVO Red Meat Small Bites formula, and here is what I saw (again, as of 2020, The company is no longer in existence):

 Feb 2008 Someone I know found this and sent me a picture of it - a latex glove packed down tightly in her can of Canidae dog food - how ick is that???
 This was not a paste-up or hoax picture as it was from someone I knew.

-Home Cooking For Dogs Is The Best Way To Go!
+Homemade Foods For Dogs Are The Best Way To Go!
 Recipes For Dogs Are Easy!

 Happy, naturally fed Bostons!